Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Dosing Recommendations||Selected Adverse Events|

-Not Food and Drug Administration (FDA)-Approved for Use in Children Aged <18 Years:
+Not Food and Drug Administration (FDA)-Approved for Use in Children and Adolescents Aged <18 Years:

-- Metabolism: Cobicistat is an inhibitor of cytochrome P (CYP) 3A4 and a weak inhibitor of CYP2D6.
-In addition, cobicistat inhibits adenosine triphosphate-dependent transporters, breast cancer resistance protein, and P-glycoprotein (Pgp), and the organic anion transporting polypeptides OAT1B1 and OAT1B3.
-By inhibiting Pgp intestinal secretion, cobicistat increases the bioavailability of tenofovir alafenamide (TAF) by 2.2-fold, so the 10-mg dose of TAF in Genvoya is equivalent to the 25-mg dose of TAF found in other coformulated, TAF-containing preparations that do not contain cobicistat.1,2 The potential exists for multiple drug interactions when using cobicistat.
+- Metabolism: Metabolism of cobicistat is mainly via cytochrome P450 (CYP) 3A4 and, to a lesser degree, CYP2D6.
+Cobicistat is a strong inhibitor of CYP3A4 and a weak inhibitor of CYP2D6.
+Cobicistat also inhibits the breast cancer resistance protein, P-glycoprotein (P-gp), the organic anion transporting polypeptides OATP1B1 and OATP1B3, and multidrug and toxin extrusion 1.
+Unlike ritonavir, cobicistat does not demonstrate any enzyme-inducing effects.
+The potential exists for multiple drug interactions when using cobicistat.
 Before cobicistat is administered, a patient’s medication profile should be carefully reviewed for potential interactions and overlapping toxicities with other drugs.

 - More common: Nausea, vomiting, diarrhea, abdominal pain, anorexia.

-- Less common (more severe): New onset or worsening of renal impairment when used with tenofovir disoproxil fumarate.
-Rhabdomyolysis; increased amylase and lipase.
+- Less common (more severe): New onset renal impairment or worsening of renal impairment when used with TDF.
+Rhabdomyolysis; increased amylase and lipase levels.

 Not applicable.
 Cobicistat has no antiviral activity.
-Its sole use is as a pharmacokinetic enhancer of ARV drugs.
+Its sole use is as a pharmacokinetic enhancer of antiretroviral drugs.